dylanwulf/P2-P2/README.txt

 sublist for the start symbol must come first.
 Every grammar symbol must be represented as a quoted string.

-By typing (parse-table <insert grammar name here>) at the command line, the code will execute.
+By typing (parse-table <insert grammar here>) at the command line, the code will execute.
 The output is the parse-table of predict sets associated with this grammar.
 The parse table, as returned by function parse-table, has the same format as the input, except that every right-hand side is replaced by